-It helps you see every detail of a watch up close.
-It becomes easier to work on.
+It helps you see every detail of a watch up close, and it becomes easier to work on.
 The loupe allows you to handle details and the parts of the lathe with the needed accuracy.
 The standard loupe is small and round.

-You add a headband to keep the watch steady at the eye.
-That also allows you to work with both hands-frees.
-Different loupes have different magnifications.
-The 10X is the standard loupe.
+You add a headband to keep the watch steady at the eye, allowing you to work with both hands-free.
+Different loupes have different magnifications, and the 10X is the standard loupe.
 They hardly come with handles, and that makes them compact and easy to carry.

 You have to use the proper size of the chuck so that there is not much pressure applied.
 More pressure results in teeth damage.
 The chuck is for pinion extends past the wheel, and it needs a wire chuck grip.
 You set up the wheel by cementing it to cement brass.

 These wheels are on an arbor chuck that grinds steelwork.
 However, it is ideal for small projects.
-You have to keep the particles of the carborundum from the bearings.
-It cleans the lathe.
+You have to keep the particles of the carborundum from the bearings, and it cleans the lathe.

 It has a solid body and is used to carry wheel cutters.

-It has a tapered screw on which to mount polishing buffs.
-Buffing is for small tasks.
+It has a tapered screw on which to mount polishing buffs, and Buffing is for small tasks.

 The pivot polisher is an attachment that mounts on the lathe.
 It holds pivots when they are being straightened, burnished, and polished.

-The “L” tool-rest works with the faceplate.
-The design allows you to make adjustments.
+The “L” tool-rest works with the faceplate, and the design allows you to make adjustments.

-The screwdriver is sharp on both ends.
-The screwdriver wrench has two-sided blades of the same diameter.
+The screwdriver is sharp on both ends, and the screwdriver wrench has two-sided blades of the same diameter.
 They come in different sizes so that you will be able to work on different sizes of watches.
 They come in different qualities, and I advise you to go for the high-end models.

 Lower quality screwdrivers increase the risk of slipping and damaging the watch.
 I recommend a set of screwdrivers for a wide range of different sizes for different tasks.
 It is also handy to buy screwdrivers with interchangeable tips.

-Tweezers are used on different tasks when working on a watch.
-It removes and moves watching parts.
+Tweezers are used on different tasks when working on a watch, and it removes and moves watching parts.
 There is a wide range of tweezers to choose from.